 - ECMO Program

-Chief Residents have the opportunity to participate in our excellent Trauma Program.
-The hospital is designated as a Level I Pediatric Trauma Center by the Los Angeles County Department of Health Services, and as the Regional Verified Level I Pediatric Trauma Center by the American College of Surgeons.
+Fellows have the opportunity to participate in our excellent Trauma Program.
+The hospital is designated as the only Level I Pediatric Trauma Center by the Los Angeles County Department of Health Services, and as the Regional Verified Level I Pediatric Trauma Center by the American College of Surgeons.

-Patients with multi-system injuries are admitted to the Division of Pediatric Surgery under the direct supervision of the Chief Residents and attending staff.
-Multidisciplinary Trauma Teaching and Trauma Morbidity and Mortality Conferences are held monthly, and Chief Residents actively participate in these conferences.
+Patients with multisystem injuries are admitted to the Division of Pediatric Surgery under the direct supervision of the fellows and attending staff.
+The fellows actively participate in the Multidisciplinary Trauma Teaching and Trauma Morbidity and Mortality Conferences, held monthly.

-The Trauma Program is multidisciplinary and includes representatives from departments across the hospital.
+The Trauma Program is multidisciplinary and includes key stakeholder representatives from departments across the hospital.

-Chief Residents participate in the care of patients in the Extracorporeal Life Support program.
-Several ECMO research projects are also under way, particularly in patients with diaphragmatic hernia.
+Fellows participate in the care of patients in the Extracorporeal Membrane Oxygenation (ECMO) program.
+Several ECMO research projects are also under way, particularly involving patients with diaphragmatic hernia.

 How to Apply